vuApp360 Dashboards

 - Request Rate, Error Rate, and Latency Graphs: These graphs offer pictorial representations of the respective metrics for the selected service.
 Visualizing these metrics enables you to spot trends and anomalies, facilitating proactive decision-making.

-The entries under the API Transaction column are clickable, navigating you to the API Transaction tab.
+- The entries under the Transaction column are clickable, navigating you to the Trace Listing tab.

 - All Hosts: A tabular column displaying all the hosts and their corresponding RED Metrics and success % are displayed.